Building in the world of flesh needs regulatory transparency

 Building in the world of flesh is hard, but worthy

-In the last few months, someone working in crypto trading has derogatorily called me a “biofoid”.
-That is because I studied biology and worked in the field.
-Why, he wondered, did I waste my brains and potential on such a cursed topic: I could have done crypto trading and made money.
+In the last few months, someone working in crypto trading derogatorily called me a “biofoid”.
+That is because I studied biology and worked in the field, despite being intelligent.
+Why, he wondered, did I waste my brains and potential on such a cursed topic?
+I could have done crypto trading and made money.
 This stuck with me and caused somewhat of an identity crisis.
+If people are wondering why I have written less recently, part of it is struggling with the inferiority of being a biofoid.

-The closest thing to orcs and Mordor in this world might be disease.
+The closest thing to orcs in this world might be disease (of the soul and flesh).
 And there is some good in this world: people and their lives.
 And hard as it might be, that is worth fighting for.
-Building in the world of flesh, or doing biotech, is like walking into Mordor; but it’s also crucial.
+Building in the world of flesh, or doing biotech, is arduous like walking into Mordor for multiple reasons; but it’s also crucial.
+And even though I am relegated to the underclass of biofoids, I can at least try and be a useful biofoid, as opposed to a useless one.

 In a recent NYT Op-Ed, Rep Jake Auchincloss writes that we should focus more on building in the world of atoms: